ameh-samson/VANLIFE-PROJECT/README.md

   To be able to have access to the children so to say, "outlet come into place" (import { Outlet } from "react-router-dom")

 - To avoid repetition of path in the host path in App, relative path come in place.
 Even without the "/", react under the hood will treat it as a relative path.

+- import { useOutletContext } from "react-router-dom" is used to pass down the prop from the parent <Outlet /> to the children as explained in https://reactrouter.com/en/main/hooks/use-outlet-context